matiboux/Oli/README.md

 ### About me & Contact

 My name is Mathieu Guérin, also known as "Matiboux" on the Internet.
-I'm a young developer who created this project and works on it.
+I'm a young developer who created this project and now works on it.

 Want to **disvover my other projects**?
 Check out [my projects portal](http://projects.matiboux.com/).